 The city of Seville has a population of 688,711.
 It is the capital of the Province of Seville and the Autonomous Community of Andalusia.
 Because it's a big city it has everything you're likely to need in the way of shops, cafés and restaurants, banks, pharmacies, etc., but very little in the way of pilgrim-orientated services.
 For example, there is no dedicated pilgrim albergue.

-CULTURE: If you'd like to experience the Sevillanas singing and dancing Seville is famous for there are several options.
-Casa Anselmo on Calle Pagés del Corro, in Triana kicks off about midnight.
+CULTURE: Seville is famous for Sevillanas singing and dancing.
+If you'd like to experience it there are many places around town where you can, the following are recommended.
+Casa Anselmo on Calle Pagés del Corro, in Triana, kicks off about midnight.
 It's far more authentic than the tourist shows in the city centre, free in but drinks are pricey.
 Best to reserve because it's become very popular.
 Tel 606 162 502.
 If you prefer a more come-as-you-are vibe you may prefer La Carbonería on Calle Céspedes, deep in the old city.
 Shows kick off about 21:00 but if you want a seat with a view you'd be best to get there well before that.
 It's fairly freestyle and the format and quality varies according to who shows up on the night.
 A more expensive but highly recommended option is La Casa de la Memoria, on Calle Cuna.
 Shows here are more like operatic performances delivered by professional performers.
 They generally do two show a night, 19:30 and 21:00.
 Tickets from their website www.casadelamemoria.es.
-Otherwise there are frequently street performers in the streets around the cathedral or Plaza de España.
+There are also frequently street performances in the streets around the cathedral and on Plaza de España.

-BE AWARE: Unfortunately, Seville is a city and a tourist destination so there's a certain amount of opportunistic thievery and pickpocketing, especially of mobile phones.
+BE AWARE: Unfortunately, Seville is a big city and a tourist destination so there's a certain amount of opportunistic thievery and pick-pocketing, especially of mobile phones.

 The Vía de la Plata Guide is also available as an app.
 It contains all the great information as this online guide plus: